SAP-samples/teched2025-DA262/exercises/ex5/README.md

 - You've now created the List report UI to your application.
 <br><br>
 ## Exercise 5.2 - Now modify the UI  ✏️🖼️

+In this section, We will customise the Fiori app by removing the Criticality field and instead deriving it from the Impact using the logic implemented in Exercise 3.
+Additionally, we will represent the calculated criticality with an icon and add a Business Partner field to assign the appropriate stakeholder to each risk.

+<br>__7.__ Once all the necessary libraries have been added to your project, the page map will open.

-<br>__7.__ __"Page Map"__ is a visual tool within the SAP Fiori Tools that provides a visual representation of an application’s pages, navigations, and service entities that it uses.
+>💡 __Insight Corner__: Page Map is a visual tool within the SAP Fiori Tools that provides a visual representation of an application’s pages, navigations, and service entities that it uses.

 - [__Optional__]: Incase the page map doesnt open on its own, you can navigate to it by right clicking on the newly created UI module which is under the UI applications.
 <br>![](/exercises/ex5/images/6_pagemap.png)